AQRPM/AQRPC/README.md

 #### Long answer

-What's the fucking alternatives?
+What are the fucking alternatives?
 Let's see:
-Compiled: Rust, Go, C, D
+Compiled: Rust, Go, C
 Interpreted/JIT: Python, Lua, Haskell

 The first motherfucking programming/scripting language I learned was Python.
 And I fucking hate nostalgia.
 Plus, I don't remember a fucking shit.

-Let's remove all the ones I don't know: D, Haskell
+I don't think this task suits a powerful functional fucking language, so goodbye Haskell.

 Lua is pointless compared to Ruby. **Plus their damned arrays start at 1**.
 Instant deal-breaker.
 Go is pointless and slow compared to Rust.